 Bachelor's degrees are conferred with honors upon students who attain academic distinction.
 To be eligible for graduation honors, a student must have earned 60 credit hours of graded coursework at SMWC.
-In calculating the GPA for graduation honors, all college coursework, including that transferred from other institutions, is included.
-The calculation of eligibility for recognition is based upon the completion of all work required for the degree.
+In calculating the GPA for graduation honors, all graded qualified coursework that is transferred and transcripted are used solely in the computation of the Honors GPA.
 Students with a calculated GPA between 3.5 and 3.749 merit graduation cum laude.
 Students with a calculated GPA between 3.75 and 3.899 merit graduation magna cum laude.
 Students with a calculated GPA of 3.90 and above merit graduation summa cum laude.